hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 ### Architecture

-Although the library is designed for agnostic ally from the client, this section describes its place in hedera ecosystem and how it will interact and be used by the system:
+Although the library is designed to be agnostic from the client, this section describes its place in hedera ecosystem and how it will interact and be used by the system:

 ![img_5.svg](img_5.svg)

 1. **TSS Lib**: Used to create shares, create TSS messages to send to other nodes, assemble shared public keys, and sign messages.
-2. **Pairings Signatures Library**: This library provides cryptographic objects (PrivateKey, PublicKey, and Signature) and operations to sign and verify signatures.
+2. **BLS Library**: This library provides cryptographic objects (PrivateKey, PublicKey, and Signature) and operations to sign and verify signatures.
 3. **Pairings API**: An API definition for the arithmetic operations required to work with specific EC curves and the underlying Groups, Fields, and Pairings concepts.
 This API minimizes the impact of changing to different curves.
 4. **Bilinear Pairings Impl**: Implementing the Bilinear Pairings API that will be loaded at runtime using Java’s service provider (SPI) mechanism.
 Multiple implementations can be provided to support different curves, and the Java service provider approach facilitates easily changing between implementations and dependencies.
 5. **Native Support Library**: Provides a set of generic functions for loading native libraries in different system architectures when packaged in a jar, using a predefined organization so they can be accessed with JNI.
-6. **EC-KeyGen:** is a utility module that enables the node operator to generate a bootstrap public/private key pair.
+6. **BLS-KeyGen:** is a CLI utility that enables the generation of bls public/private keys.

 ### Module organization and repositories